-Microdata.no is a web-based analysis system.
+Microdata.no is a web-based analysis system that uses a command language simular to Stata1.
 It is recommended to use browsers such as Chrome and Firefox for the best user experience.
-Internet Explorer and Edge may cause errors in the screen becoming blank and / or inability to log in, and are therefore not recommended.
+Internet Explorer may cause errors such as the screen becoming blank and / or inability to log in, and is therefore not recommended.